-We do not (usually) recommend free VPN service due to security and privacy concerns.
-We believe that Internet users’ private data is far too important to be endangered by free VPNs.
+We do not (usually) recommend free VPN services due to security and privacy concerns.
+We believe that Internet users’ private data is far too important to be endangered by free VPNs (we explain here why, in more detail).
 However, we have chosen to present VPN Gate because it is an academic project.
 There are plenty of interesting details regarding the architecture and the technical solutions adopted for the implementation.

 From the very beginning, it is necessary to underline that VPNGate is not an ordinary VPN service.
 This article takes a closer look at the VPNGate project, presents its advantages, explains the disadvantages, underlines the possible privacy and security issues, and shows how you may connect to the VPN Gate network.